The 2018 Teen Program is full for the summer.

 What are the uniform and dress code requirements to volunteer?

 Volunteers are required to purchase and wear a uniform top while volunteering.
-In addition to the uniform top, volunteers must wear khaki pants, their name badge and closed-toe shoes.
+In addition to the uniform top, volunteers must wear khaki pants, their name badges and closed-toe shoes.
 Artificial nails, visible tattoos and facial piercings are not permitted.